 Rice Rice baby

 What you may not have known is that Rwanda has a good climate for growing rice and coffee.
 Like many countries in the southern hemisphere, so close to the equator.
-From Kigali, you can take a nice tour of rice fields, heading east towards Kabuga.
+From Kigali, you can take a nice round of rice fields, heading east towards Kabuga.
 If you're on a gravel bike, you can also go all the way inland, towards Lake Muhazi.
-Again, that offers stunning views.
-A lap around the lake is quite a challenge, though.
+Again, this offers stunning views.
+A trip around the lake is quite a challenge.
 From Kigali, it will take you 160 kilometres on partly unpaved roads.
 It is worth the challenge, though.

 Akagera National Park